Jack4Code/temporal-crm-ingestor/README.md

 # 🧠 temporal-crm-ingestor

-A reliable, fault-tolerant ingestion pipeline for syncing Zoho Form or Survey submissions to Zoho CRM using [Temporal](https://temporal.io/) for orchestration.
+A reliable, fault-tolerant ingestion pipeline for syncing Zoho Form submissions to Zoho CRM using [Temporal](https://temporal.io/) for orchestration.

 > Designed to solve challenges in multi-record creation, API delay handling, and record linking across CRM entities.